Alyz Henrich: Miss Venezuela 2012

-Henrich Alyz Falcon represented the state in the Miss Venezuela 2012 where she competed with 23 other candidates from different parts of the country.
-Henrich scored the band Miss Earth Venezuela that gave her the permission to represent Venezuela in the Miss Earth 2013.
-Alyz is the first Miss Falcón native to reach the final round in Miss Venezuela and get a band of international representation.
+Henrich represented the Falcón state in the Miss Venezuela 2012 where she competed with 23 other candidates from different parts of the country.
+She scored the band Miss Earth Venezuela that gave her the permission to represent Venezuela in the Miss Earth 2013.
+Henrich is the first Miss Falcón native to reach the final round in Miss Venezuela and get a band of international representation.
 During the finals night, she won the Miss Integral award.

 Miss Earth 2013

 As part of her duties as Miss Earth Venezuela, Alyz represented Venezuela in Miss Earth 2013 whose final was held on December 7 at the Palace of Versailles in Manila, Philippines.
 Henrich competed with 88 other candidates from different countries and autonomous regions for the title of Miss Earth.
 At the end of the evening, Alyz was crowned as the new Miss Earth and the second time in history to win this title by a Venezuelan beauty.

 According to the Miss Earth website, her environmental advocacy for Venezuela is to work and support the recollection of trash in the Los Roques archipelago to keep the waters of those islands clean.
 She said that she is already doing that at the age of twelve years.

 Notably, Alyz' participation has been one of the most successful in the Miss Earth Venezuela, as Henrich was the recipient of numerous awards prior to the final night both from sponsors and the organization of the pageant.
 Aside from being the eventual winner of the pageant, she is also the first Miss Earth winner to grab the "Best Evening Gown" award.